lvh/axiombook/README.md

 ## Building

-The repository is a fairly standard [Sphinx](sphinx) repository.
+The repository is a fairly standard [Sphinx][sphinx] repository.
 To build the documentation, run `make [builder]` where builder is the format you want (e.g. `html` or `pdf`).